-Contract: Fixed term initially one year, with possibility of extension subject to experimental requirements
+Contract: Fixed term initially 12 months, with possibility of extensionsubject to experimental requirements

 Salary: starting at £32,548 and rising to £38,833 per annum

-Closing date: 2 January 2018.
+Closing date:5 February 2018.
 Applications must be received by midnight of the closing date.

-Applications are invited for a Research Fellow in Quantum Device Engineering in the Ion Quantum Technology Group in the Sussex Centre for Quantum Technologies at the Department of Physics & Astronomy at the University of Sussex.
+Applications are invited for a Research Fellow in Quantum Devices Engineering in the Ion Quantum Technology Group in Sussex Centre for Quantum Technologies at the Department of Physics & Astronomy at the University of Sussex.
 The position is part of the UK National Quantum Technologies programme.